control-toolbox/CTDirect.jl/docs/src/tutorial.md

 ## Problem definition

-First import the CTDirect and CTBase modules
+First import the necessary modules
 ```@example main
 using CTDirect
 using CTBase
+using NLPModelsIpopt
 using Plots
 ```